Maryland Elder Law Attorney

 A Long-Term Care Crisis

 If you or a loved one is faced with a long-term care crisis, please contact us immediately.
-We can quickly determine if you are eligible for Medicaid assistance and, if so, help you obtain the financial support you need—even if you have been denied assistance in the past.
+Our elder law attorneys can quickly determine if you are eligible for Medicaid assistance and, if so, help you obtain the financial support you need—even if you have been denied assistance in the past.
 Do not assume you are ineligible and do not give up.
 We are dedicated to helping seniors protect their life savings against the high cost of long-term care and are here to help you.